Da'Ville

-Orville Thomas, better known by his stage name Da'Ville, is a Jamaican reggae singer.
+Orville Aloysious Thomas (born 24 January 1976), better known by his stage name Da'Ville, is a Jamaican reggae singer.

 Biography

-Orville Thomas was the first child of Jah Thomas and Cleopatra Wright.
+Orville Thomas is the first child of Jah Thomas and Cleopatra Wright.
 He was raised primarily by his grandmother Ms. Feama who instilled in him the principles of education and religion.
 She was a strict disciplinarian, who ensured that Da'Ville attended church and sang in the church choir.
 As a teenager, he continued to sing in the St. Peter Claver Church choir and performed in local school functions.

-When highly successful groups emerged on the scene, Da'Ville became inspired to create a group of his own.
+When successful groups emerged on the scene, Da'Ville became inspired to create a group of his own.
 After several unsuccessful attempts he continued to develop his craft until he graduated from high school.
 Upon graduation from Norman Manley Comprehensive High School, Da'Ville worked in a factory and as a store clerk.
 Shortly after, he was introduced to a newly formed group which later became ARP (A Raw Perspective).

 After working with former group members of ARP, in 2001 he signed with Penthouse Records as a solo artist under the management of Donovan Germain.
 He recorded the hit singles "Cruzin", and "All My Life", the latter of which was recorded with then label mate, Marcia Griffiths.
 The single "All My Life" was nominated for the 2001 Reggae Soca Awards.

 Da'Ville continued to record hit singles for producers such as: J.Brown, Fire Links, Stephen McGregor, Don Corleon, Preston Anfoy, Wee-Pow (Stone Love), Beres Hammond, Robert Livingston (Big Yard Music), and many more.

 Aside from Da'Ville's vocal abilities, he is a songwriter, composer and producer.
 His early 2005 chart topping single "In Heaven", was produced by himself, O.Thomas and N.Palmer for Nap Musiq.

 In January 2005 Da'Ville was introduced to Dj CurlyLocks of Federation Sound in Philadelphia.
 Together they started working on his breakout mix cd "A Moment With Da'Ville" which set the pace for Da'Ville's debut album In Heaven in 2005 produced and co-produced by O. Thomas, J. Brown and R.(Shams) Browne, for Fashozy Records, was released in Japan by Avex Entertainment Group.
 The album charted within the 2005 top ten best selling reggae albums for Japan Tower Records and led to numerous tours throughout Japan, Jamaica and the Caribbean Islands.
 As a result, in 2006, Avex released his second album Can't Get Over You, produced by O. Thomas and J. Brown for Fashozy Records.
 The albums included three successful singles – "In Heaven", produced by O. Thomas and N. Palmer for Nap Musiq, "Can't Get Over You", and "On My Mind", produced by O. Thomas and J. Brown for Fashozy Records.